saurluca/skin-cancer-classification/README.md

 - Pre-trained model implementation using ResNet18
 - Model comparison and performance visualization
 - MLflow integration for experiment tracking
-- Model export to ONNX format for deployment
+- Model export to ONNX or PyTorch format for deployment
+- YAML-based configuration for easy parameter adjustments

 ## Setup and Installation